 In addition to general global economic conditions that can have a severely damaging effect on our business in many ways, declining market prices for metals could materially adversely affect our operations and profitability.
-A decrease in the market price of silver, gold and other metals could affect the commercial viability of our mines and production at some of our mining properties.
-Lower prices could also adversely affect future exploration and our ability to develop mineral properties and mines, including the development of capital intensive projects such as Navidad, all of which would have a material adverse impact on our financial condition, results of operations and future prospects.
+A decrease in the market price of silver, gold and other metals could affect the commercial viability of our mines and production at our mining properties.
+Lower prices could also adversely affect future exploration and our ability to develop mineral properties and mines, including the development of capital intensive projects such as Navidad and the La Colorada skarn project, all of which would have a material adverse impact on our financial condition, results of operations and future prospects.
 There can be no assurance that the market prices will remain at sustainable levels.

 If market prices of gold and silver remain below levels used in Pan American's impairment testing and reserve prices for an extended period of time, Pan American may need to reassess its long-term price assumptions, and a significant decrease in the long-term price assumptions would be an indicator of potential impairment, requiring Pan American to perform an impairment assessment on related assets.
-Pan American further discusses key assumptions used in measuring the recoverable amounts of its mining assets in Note 13 of Pan American's Audited Consolidated Financial Statements for the year ended December 31, 2020.
 Due to the sensitivity of the recoverable amounts to long term metal prices, as well as to other factors including changes to mine plans and cost escalations, any significant change in these key assumptions and inputs could result in impairment charges in future periods.

 The Board of Directors continually assesses Pan American's strategy towards our metal exposure, depending on market conditions.
 From time to time, we mitigate the market price risk associated with our base metal production by committing some of our forecast base metal production to forward sales and options contracts.
 However, decisions relating to hedging may have material adverse effects on our financial performance, financial position, and results of operations.
-As at December 31, 2020, Pan American had no outstanding contracts to sell base metal production.
+As at December 31, 2021, the Company had outstanding collars made up of put and call contracts for its exposure to zinc (3,600 tonnes) with settlement dates on those positions between January 2022 and December 2022.
+The outstanding contracts have respective weighted average floor and cap prices per tonne of \$3,150 and \$4,000.
+The Company recorded gains of \$0.1 million and \$0.1 million during the three and twelve months ended December 31, 2021, respectively.
+The Company did not have any zinc contracts outstanding during the comparable periods in 2020.